-The thousands menu at Food Market will confuse any first-timer here.
+The thousands of menus at Food Market will confuse any first-timer here.
 Here are some highlights: Sate Maulana Yusuf, Gado-Gado Cihampit, and Taliwang Jaya.
 As the name indicated, Sate Maulana Yusuf sells Indonesian traditional meat skewer, satay.
 Their recipe has been perfected since 1950, making it one of the legendary cuisines in Bandung.

-Gado-Gado Cihapit, an Indonesian traditional salad made from boiled eggs and vegetables.
+Gado-Gado Cihapit, is an Indonesian traditional salad made from boiled eggs and vegetables.
 Established in 1979, the restaurant is known for its tasty peanut sauce.
 Which, unlike a typical Gado-Gado sauce, is not spicy at all.
 Queue among impatient food hunters at their Paskal Food Market stall.

 At only Rp21.000 per portion, the taste of the melting sauce will make this dish seems underpriced.
 Taliwang Jaya’s best-selling dish is roasted chicken.
 Taste how the spices’ flavor marinated well inside the juicy meat.
 The dish is served with warm rice and fresh vegetables.
 Diners can also request additional side dishes, such as fried tempeh and tofu.

 Famous Picks For Snacks & Dessert